theonedev/onedev/readme.md

 OneDev is carefully designed with performance in mind.
 With a 2 core 2GB box, you will get all features above for medium sized projects.
 It has been intensively used for more than 5 years, with battle-proven reliability.
-Fixing bugs is our highest priority, and there is almost no known bugs in the wild.
+Fixing bugs is our highest priority, and there is normally few to no known bugs in the wild.

 ----